Waratah Cup

-The Waratah Cup is a knockout cup competition in New South Wales, run by the governing body of football in NSW, Football NSW.
+The Waratah Cup is a knockout cup competition in New South Wales, run by the governing body of soccer in NSW, Football NSW.
 Teams competing in the Waratah Cup come from the National Premier Leagues NSW, NSW League One, NSW League Two, and numerous other semi professional & amateur association clubs within New South Wales.
 The Cup is held during the NPL NSW seasons.
 Since 2014 preliminary rounds of the Waratah Cup have been used to determine the NSW entrants to the national FFA Cup competition, now known as the Australia Cup.

 History

 Federation Cup (1957–1966) and original Waratah Cup / Rothmans Cup (1970s)

 When the federation began in 1957, it held its first member cup competition, called the NSW Federation Cup.
 Canterbury-Marrickville were the inaugural winners of the competition with a 4–2 victory over Gladesville-Ryde.
 They retained the title the following year when they defeated Prague in the final.
 The tournament garnered sponsorship the following season and was named the "Ascot Thousand" for two years and the "Craven A Cup" for the next years.
 Due to lack of sponsorship, the 1963 tournament returned to the Federation Cup naming but was also known as the Henry Seamonds Trophy from 1964, named after the late NSW and Australian Soccer Federation president.
 The competition continued to run for a further four years in this manner before finally dissolving due to lack of interest.
 After ten editions, the final tournament was held in 1966.
 The winners that year were APIA Leichhardt.
 During this period, teams competed mainly from the first division with the best placed second division clubs during the season also gaining entry into the competition to create equal numbers for the knockout tournament.

 The NSW federation cup notion was re-introduced in 1971, under the banner of the Waratah Cup, with Sydney Hakoah winning the title.
 The 1972 edition was also held with 20 teams entering from across multiple levels of the soccer pyramid in NSW with four teams gaining entry from Northern NSW Football.
 There was no title held in 1973 but was re-introduced in 1974 sponsored by Rothmans.
 These tournaments garnered a lot of interest from many clubs with up to eight rounds being played before the quarter-finals in the 1976 edition.

 With many influential clubs departing the federation with the introduction of the National Soccer League in 1977, the idea of federation wide cup tournaments were abandoned until the 1990s.
 However, the pre-season Ampol Cup continued during this time, often with the NSL clubs competing against the First Division clubs in the federation.
 In 1990, a State Challenge Cup was held by teams from the First Division, paving way for the re-introduction of the Waratah Cup.